matthewzhou/FederalistPapers/README.md

 --numpy

 Many thanks to the developers for NLTK, sci-kit learn, numpy, and pandas.
-Also credit to Thomas Hughes for
+Also credit to Thomas Hughes for his tutorial on tf-ifd visualization for text analysis (https://github.com/tmhughes81/dap).